 - Limited portability

-Get the Coway Airmega air purifier on Amazon and at Walmart.
+Get the Coway Airmega air purifier on Amazon.

 This air purifier from Guardian Technologies features a tall and skinny design for a small footprint.
 The unit weighs just 8.6 pounds and has an indentation in the back to make it easy to move around in tight spaces.
 The Germ Guardian True HEPA Filter Air Purifier is ideal for small rooms and can filter air four times an hour in rooms up to 167 square feet.